aubble/goTunneLS/README.md

 	goTunneLS: 2015/09/03 07:04:42 --> client nc -/ initializing

 ###Run at boot
 In order to launch goTunneLS at boot with your OS of choice follow the instructions.
-The startup files are located in the startup folder.
+The boot files are located in the boot folder.

 ####Linux
 //TODO get the file off the server